MIME types (IANA media types)

-Partial Content status message to send only a subset of a whole document, HTTP doesn't handle in a specific way multipart documents: the message is simply transmitted to the browser (that will likely propose a Save As window as it doesn't know how display it inline.)
+Partial Content to send part of a document, HTTP doesn't handle multipart documents in a special way: the message is transmitted to the browser (which will likely

 Important MIME types for Web developers

-This is the default value for textual files.
-Even if it really means unknown textual file, browsers assume they can display it.
+This is the default for textual files.
+Even if it really means "unknown textual file," browsers assume they can display it.

 text/plain file from a

-<link> element declaring a CSS files, they will not recognize it as a valid CSS files if presented with
+<link> element declaring a CSS file, they will not recognize it as a valid CSS file if presented with

 text/css must be used.